Bialystok District: Nazi repressions

 Until the end of July 1941, the city of Białystok was under controlled by Wehrmacht, it was then subordinated to the civil administration.
 Shortly before the handover, General Max von Schenckendorff, commander of Army Group Centre Rear Area ordered the Order Police battalions, which were part of Police Regiment Centre, to embark on pacification operations against civilians in the Białystok district.
-On July 25, 1941, police units commanded by Colonel Max Montua forced 183 families from the villages of Bud, Pogorzelec, and Teremisek in the Białowieża Forest.
+On 25 July 1941, police units commanded by Colonel Max Montua forced 183 families from the villages of Budy, Pogorzelce, and Teremiski in the Białowieża Forest.
 They were forcibly moved to Pruzhany.
 The next day, they drove 1,240 people out of the villages around Narewka.
 In the following days, further populations from the towns of Leśna, Mikłaszew, Olchówka and Zabrod were made to leave.
 Another 1133 people were displaced to the vicinity of Zabłudów.
 The brutal Police Battalion 322 burned 12 Polish and Belarusian villages, shot 42 people in the Lacka Forest near Waniek and more in the Osuszek forest near the village of Piliki.

 Heinrich Himmler visited the newly formed Bialystok District on 30 June 1941 and pronounced that more forces were needed in the area, due to potential risks of partisan warfare.
 The chase after the Red Army's rapid retreat left behind a security vacuum, which required the urgent deployment of additional personnel.
-Scrambling to meet this "new threat", Gestapo headquarters formed Kommando SS Zichenau-Schroettersburg which departed from sub-station Schröttersburg (Płock) under the leadership of SS-Obersturmführer Hermann Schaper (born 1911) with express mission to kill Jews, communists and the NKVD collaborators across the local villages and towns.
-On July 3 additional formation of Schutzpolizei arrived in Białystok, summoned from the General Government.
+Scrambling to meet this "new threat", Gestapo headquarters formed Kommando SS Zichenau-Schroettersburg which departed from sub-station Schröttersburg (Płock) under the leadership of SS-Obersturmführer Hermann Schaper (born 1911) with express mission to murder Jews, communists and the NKVD collaborators across the local villages and towns.
+On 3 July additional formation of Schutzpolizei arrived in Białystok, summoned from the General Government.
 It was led by SS-Hauptsturmführer Wolfgang Birkner, veteran of Einsatzgruppe IV from the Polish Campaign of 1939.
 The relief unit, called Kommando Bialystok, was sent in by SS-Obersturmbannfuhrer Eberhard Schöngarth on orders from the Reich Security Main Office (RSHA), due to reports of Soviet guerrilla activity in the area with Jews being of course immediately suspected of helping them out.
 The first stage of the Nazi persecutions mainly involved applying collective punishment to various villages where any form of real-or-imagined threat had been identified.
 Terror operations were enacted to prevent assistance to independence movements but mostly to round-up and persecute local Jews.
 Targeted buildings were being destroyed, possessions robbed, communities mass murdered or sent to labor camps or prisons.
 SS-Gruppenführer Nebe reported to Berlin on 14 November 1941 that, up to then 45,000 persons had been eliminated.